5 Optimizations for Social Media to Improve SEO

 - Google+: Because it is so closely tied to Google, this network has the greatest effect on your search rankings.
 We’ll cover this in its own section.

 Increasing your connections or followers on social media platforms is another valuable way to improve your search rankings.
 The number of connections or followers your company pages have, has a direct effect on your social signals.
 However, Google is able to detect proxy or paid followers, which is why expanding our audience organically is key.
-Not only does expanding your audience allow better rankings, but your content will also be distributed among a larger population of people and their extended network.
+Not only does expanding your audience allows better rankings, but your content will also be distributed among a larger population of people and their extended network.

-Optimization is not only for blogs, it’s for social media posts too.
+Optimization is not only for blogs, but it’s also for social media posts too.
 Especially in the real-time news feed, Google tends to favor popular social media updates in its SERPs.
 Here are a few ways your posts should be optimized:

 - Use Keywords: Optimize your posts with keywords related to your business and the blog or other content the post is promoting.